 8. TheyDo

-TheyDo is a user-friendly software for creating a customer journey map focused on managing different aspects of journey insights, opportunities and solutions in one place.
-The tool can rather be categorized as a project management tool than a classic journey mapping tool.
+TheyDo is a user-friendly software for creating customer journey maps focused on managing different aspects of journey insights, opportunities and solutions in one place.
+The tool is a good fit for large organizations with a lot of CX expertise.

 Pros: